UnclassedPenguin/bible/README.md

 This program is basically done.
 Check out [the docs](https://docs.unclassed.ca/bible)

 ## Todo:
+- [ ] When you do bible -l I don't think it has wordwrap
 - [ ] Need to find any more error handling that needs to be done

 ## Finished: